 Coping with dystonia can be done most successfully if the person affected by dystonia (and, where appropriate, their carers) actively manages the condition.
 Everyone is different and so what this means in practice will vary from person to person.
 To manage dystonia effectively, people affected by dystonia need information about all aspects of the condition.
 This can enable them to take control and become the actor of their condition.
 Click here to read more about managing dystonia.

 Mental health is a sensitive topic for many people with dystonia as many cases of dystonia are initially mistaken for a mental health (or psychological) condition.
 In the vast majority of cases, dystonia is a neurological illness and does not have a mental health cause.

 However, it is also increasingly understood, that although mental health conditions do not normally cause dystonia, there can be an important relationship in some cases between dystonia and mental health conditions such as stress, depression and anxiety.

 This relationship can be two way - the symptoms of dystonia can cause anxiety or depression but also anxiety and stress can make the physical symptoms of dystonia worse.
 If you are affected by a mental health problem, it is important to get treatment.
 Click here to read more about dystonia and mental health.

 Please note: Every case of dystonia is individual and there are many different types of dystonia.
 The video and stories below are therefore only personal expereinces and should not be considered representative of dystonia in general or of any other case of dystonia.

-In the video below, Ross talks about his experience of coping with neck dystonia.
+In the video below, Jane talks about her experience of coping with eye dystonia:

-To read case studies of individuals with neck dystonia that have been featured in Dystoniamatters! click on the links below:
+To read case studies of individuals with eye dystonia that have been featured in Dystoniamatters! click on the links below: